beacon-biosignals/K8sClusterManagers.jl/docs/src/patterns.md

 ## Required Permissions

-K8sClusterManagers.jl requires a minimal set of permisisons for managing worker _Pod_s within the cluster.
-A minimal set of permissions is documented below along with a _Service Account_ to make use of these permissions:
+K8sClusterManagers.jl requires a minimal set of permisisons for managing worker Pods within the cluster.
+A minimal set of permissions is documented below along with a ServiceAccount to make use of these permissions:

 ````@eval